-As shown in Figure 18, the I-ADC employs a Σ - Δ conversion technique to attain 16 bits of no missing codes performance.
+As shown in Figure 17, the I-ADC employs a Σ - Δ conversion technique to attain 16 bits of no missing codes performance.

-The Σ - Δ modulator converts the sampled input signal into a digital pulse train whose duty cycle contains the digital information.
-A modified Sinc3, programmable, low-pass filter is then used to decimate the modulator output data stream to give a valid 16-bit data conversion result at programmable output rates from 4 Hz to 8 kHz in normal mode and from 1 Hz to 2 kHz in low power mode.
+The $\Sigma\text{-}\Delta$ modulator converts the sampled input signal into a digital pulse train whose duty cycle contains the digital information.
+A modified sinc3 programmable low-pass filter is then employed to decimate the modulator output data stream to provide a valid 16-bit data conversion result at programmable output rates from 4 Hz to 8 kHz in normal mode and from 1 Hz to 2 kHz in low power mode.

 The I-ADC also incorporates counter, comparator, and accumulator logic.
-This allows the I-ADC result to generate an interrupt after a predefined number of conversions has elapsed or the I-ADC result exceeds a programmable threshold value.
+This allows the I-ADC result to generate an interrupt after a predefined number of conversions has elapsed or a programmable threshold value has been exceeded.
 A fast ADC overrange feature is also supported.
 Once enabled, a 32-bit accumulator automatically sums the 16-bit I-ADC results.